The Benefits of Becoming a Host Organization

 The Project Calendar

-Teams work for their host organizations on a three-month project engagement.
+Teams work for their host organizations on a half-semester project engagement.
 Potential host organizations submit online questionnaires through September, in which they describe the scope of the challenges they are facing and the solutions they would like an Israel Lab team to work on.
 We ask potential hosts to detail the skillsets and expertise they believe would be most useful for team members to possess.
 Israel Lab faculty and mentors are available to assist organizations in shaping and defining their project scope for the questionnaire.

 In the fall, Israel Lab faculty match approved host organizations with the best-qualified teams.
 From November through December, the teams work with their hosts from campus to finalize the scope and agree on a workplan, and then undertake research, interviews, and analysis.
 Host organizations and teams build their working relationships through online collaboration and regular conference calls throughout this remote phase.